michyhems/HembleMichaelResume/README.md

 This is quite standard for most resume sites.
 However, because the content of the blog posts (including this one) comes from the README.md file stored in the associated project's repository:

-- When a developer commits changes to the README.md of any project, it triggers GitHub Actions to send a request to the backend
+- When a developer commits changes to the README.md of any project, it triggers GitHub Actions to send a request to the backend.
 - The backend will then query the database and update the content.

 ## Implementation